Trusted WordPress tutorials, when you need them most.

 Security Issues Concerning SVG in WordPress

-SVG files contain code in the XML markup language which is similar to HTML.
+SVG files contain code in the XML markup language, which is similar to HTML.
 Your browser or SVG editing software parses the XML markup language to display the output on the screen.

 The methods we will share in this article will try to sanitize SVG files to improve their security.
 However, these plugins cannot totally prevent malicious code from being uploaded or injected.

-The best solution is to only use SVG files that are created by reliable sources and to restrict SVG uploads to trusted users only.
+The best solution is to use only SVG files created by reliable sources and restrict SVG uploads to trusted users.
+To learn more about security, you can check out our complete WordPress security guide for beginners.

 Video Tutorial